Vehicle Accident at Work

 Operating a Vehicle as Part of Your Scope of Employment Can Be Stressful

-Operating a vehicle as part of your scope of employment can be stressful.
 Not only are you performing your duties, you are also using equipment that is owned by your employer.
 Many employees are required to operate a vehicle as part of their employment, whether it’s driving a delivery truck, driving a company car, driving a tractor-trailer, driving an ambulance or other emergency vehicle and more.

 Vehicle accidents at work happen all the time.
-What happens if you are injured in said accident?
+What happens if you are injured in a said accident?
 What if the accident happened while working but not on your employer’s property?
 These are all important questions that must be answered.
 An experienced California vehicle accident at work attorney can answer these questions and help you fight for compensation.

 Vehicle accidents at work happen all too often and for various reasons.
 There are a variety of different work vehicles on the roads of California today and they include any of the following:

 - Emergency services (ambulances, fire trucks, police cars)

 - Landscaping trucks and trailers

 - Delivery vans, trucks, and cars